Hyun Sook Kim

 THTR 577 Graduate Costume Design Seminar

-THTR 477 Creative Costume & Fashion Art
+THTR 477 Creative Costume Art

 THTR 377 Costume Design

-HYUN SOOK KIM (she/her/hers) is Professor of Costume Design and serves as Graduate Coordinator in the department.
+HYUN SOOK KIM (she/her/hers) is Professor of Theatre and Costume & Makeup Area Head and Area Advisor in the Department of Theatre and Dance.
 The full first name is ‘Hyun Sook,’ the last name is ‘Kim.’
-She holds MFA terminal degree in Costume Design from U of Illinois at Urbana Champaign, MA at U of Illinois at Chicago, and BA from Korea University in Seoul.
-As a career educator and designer with over 30 years’ experience, Kim has taught at Ball State U, Korea National U of Arts, Chung-Ang U, among others, also internationally recognized for her outstanding costume designs in NYC, London, Toronto, LA, Tokyo, Osaka, Beijing and Seoul.
+She holds MFA terminal degree in Costume Design from U of Illinois Urbana Champaign - Krannert Center for the Performing Arts, and MA at U of Illinois Chicago, and BA from Korea University in Seoul.
+As a career educator and designer with over 35 years’ experience, Kim taught at Korea National U of Arts, Chung-Ang U, Ball State U, among others.
+She is internationally recognized for her outstanding costume designs in NYC, London, Toronto, LA, Tokyo, Osaka, Beijing and Seoul.
 Many of her designs have been seen in large-scale productions at prestigious international and national venues.
 Particularly, her designs for the mega-scale musical with over 70 cast, The Last Empress (Empress Myeongseong), have been presented at NY Lincoln Center, LA Kodak Theatre and Schubert Theatre, and Toronto Hummingbird Center, as well as in London’s West End.
-The musical has celebrated its 25th year’s anniversary of long-run success in 2021.
-Across the nation, Kim has designed/designs for the New York State LORT Capital Repertory Theatre, The Human Race Theatre, NYC Pan Asian Repertory, San Francisco Shakespeare Festival, South Coast Repertory, East West Players, among others.
-Her designs have received laudatory reviews including from The New York Times and many theatre critics.
-Internationally, Kim has presented her costume designs in the prominent exhibitions such as PQ (Prague Quadrennial), WSD (World Stage Design), International Costume Association Exhibit, etc. Her design works were selected and presented in Costume at the Turn of the Century 1990-2015 at the A. A. Bakhrushin Theatre Museum in Moscow, in World Stage Design 2009 & 2017, and Prague Quadrennial 1999 & 2019.
-Kim has travelled to the 2019 Prague Quadrennial as a part of USA design team, with being awarded USITT International Travel Grants.
-Also, Kim has been presenting her creative Art-To-Wear works in various International Fashion-Art Exhibitions for a long time.
-Recently, Kim has won ‘Good Design Award’ for her Art-To-Wear work “Flying” by presenting the currency costume materials Thermoplastic fabric and LED lights in the costume art.
-At CSUF, she has been awarded 2018 Faculty Recognition for Scholarly and Creative Activity.
-Kim is an active member of national USITT, international OISTAT, Performance Design Costume Commission, Costume Society of America, and The Korean Society of Costume.
-She is an ardent advocate of BIPOC theatre movement.
+The musical has celebrated the long-run success to the present.
+Across the nation, Kim has designed for the NYC Pan Asian Repertory, the New York State LORT Capital Repertory Theatre, The Human Race Theatre, San Francisco Shakespeare Festival, South Coast Repertory, East West Players, among others.
+Her designs have received laudatory reviews from The New York Times and many theatre critics.
+Internationally, Kim has presented her designs in the prominent exhibitions in PQ (Prague Quadrennial), WSD (World Stage Design), and International Costume Association Exhibit, etc. Her designs were selected and presented in Costume in the Turn of the Century 1990-2015 at the A. A. Bakhrushin Theatre Museum at Moscow and in World Stage Design 2022 at Calgary, also in World Stage Design 2009 and 2017.
+Particularly in Prague Quadrennial of Performance Design and Space, Kim’s works have been selected for the National Exhibition in 1999, 2019 and 2023.
+Also, Kim has been presenting her creative costume artwork in various international exhibitions for a long time.
+Recently, Kim’s design work has been selected and invited in 2024 International Critical Costume and in 2025 International Invited Fashion Exhibition.